edgarpf/aws-cda-tips/README.md

 - SNS guarantee message delivery to SQS.

+- Subject, Message and Format are valid arguments for an SNS Publish request.

 - SNS send to endpoints a JSON document with parameters like Message, Signature, Subject, Type.

 - Topic names are limited to 256 characters.